Austrian Death Machine

 Austrian Death Machine is an American thrash metal side project from San Diego, California, founded by As I Lay Dying vocalist Tim Lambesis to be a parody of and tribute to Arnold Schwarzenegger's films.

-Biography
+History

 Austrian Death Machine released their first album Total Brutal on July 22, 2008.
 The album was dedicated to Caleb Crain on May 14, 2008, for his birthday that was two months before the scheduled release date.
 A few months later they released a Christmas-themed EP, A Very Brutal Christmas.
 After some tour support of Total Brutal, Lambesis went back on tour with As I Lay Dying.
 While on tour he posted on Austrian Death Machine's MySpace blog that he had ideas to follow up Total Brutal with a double-disc, Double Brutal, stating that the first disc would be original songs where the second disc would be composed of cover songs.
 After returning home from tour in early Summer 2009, he went to work on Double Brutal which was released September 29, 2009.